Charles Hutton (architect): Later career

 At his own practice he designed buildings for Murphy Radio at Welwyn Garden City; buildings for the Danish Bacon Company; the University of Oxford farm (now John Krebs Field Station) at Wytham; buildings for the Wellcome Trust, the Social Club at the Guinness Brewery at Alperton and schools for Berkshire County Council.

 In 1951, Hutton was elected to the Art Workers' Guild, and held the roles of treasurer, trustee and secretary, even continuing till 1988 as Honorary Architect.
 He was honoured by his fellow members by being selected to be the Master of the Guild in 1968.
 Hutton also shared his knowledge and experience by serving on BSI committees, acting as a RIBA representative on the boards of Wimbledon College of Arts and Kingston School of Art, and as an adviser to the National Council for Voluntary Organisations on designs for village halls.

 Personal life

 Hutton was married twice.
-His first marriage was in 1932 to Nora Maxwell, to whom he had a daughter with, but this was dissolved in 1950.
-In 1951 he married Fairlie Bruce, to whom they had three daughters.
+His first marriage was in 1932 to Nora Maxwell, with whom he had a daughter.
+The marriage was dissolved in 1950.
+In 1951 he later married Fairlie Bruce, with whom he had three daughters.
 When he retired, he moved to Somerset.
 His drawings and writings were donated to the RIBA and are held there on behalf of the National Archive.

 He was a skilled cabinet maker and metal worker, and kept active right into later life, still running up stairs three at a time when 75.